 The Rights-of-Way as Habitat Working Group Metrics & Targets Task Force proudly presents the Pollinator Scorecard.
-The Pollinator Scorecard allows rights-of-way managers to describe the pollinator habitat on the lands they manage.
-A common definition of pollinator habitat, coupled with a consistent methodology for evaluating pollinator habitat and management, will allow collaboration between Rights-of-Way as Habitat Working Group members to support pollinator habitat on rights-of-way.
+The Pollinator Scorecard allows rights-of-way (ROW) managers to describe the pollinator habitat on the lands they manage.
+A common definition of pollinator habitat, coupled with a consistent methodology for evaluating pollinator habitat and management, will allow collaboration between Rights-of-Way as Habitat Working Group members to support pollinator habitat on ROWs and other energy and transportation lands.